Ken Wregget

 Kenneth Lee Wregget (born March 25, 1964) is a Canadian former professional ice hockey goaltender.

-His professional hockey career spans nearly 20 years, playing in the National Hockey League for the Toronto Maple Leafs, Philadelphia Flyers, Pittsburgh Penguins, Calgary Flames, and Detroit Red Wings.
+His professional hockey career spans nearly 20 years, playing in the National Hockey League (NHL) for the Toronto Maple Leafs, Philadelphia Flyers, Pittsburgh Penguins, Calgary Flames, and Detroit Red Wings.

 He won the Stanley Cup in 1992 while with the Pittsburgh Penguins, serving as backup to Tom Barrasso.

 Playing career

-He played for the Toronto Maple Leafs, Philadelphia Flyers, Pittsburgh Penguins, Calgary Flames, and Detroit Red Wings of the National Hockey League from 1983 through 2000.
-He then played one season for the Manitoba Moose of the International Hockey League in 2000–2001 before retiring at the age of 37.

-Wregget played for three seasons with the Lethbridge Broncos of the Western Hockey League and won the WHL Top Goaltender Award in 1984.
-In 1983, he joined the St. Catharines Saints, the Toronto AHL affiliate, after being drafted by the Toronto Maple Leafs in the third round of the 1982 NHL Entry Draft, 45th overall.
+Wregget played for three seasons with the Lethbridge Broncos of the Western Hockey League (WHL) and won the WHL Top Goaltender Award in 1984.
+In 1983, he joined the St. Catharines Saints, the American Hockey League affiliate of the Toronto Maple Leafs, after the Maple Leafs selected him in the third round of the 1982 NHL entry draft, 45th overall.
 He split time for two seasons between St. Catharines and the Maple Leafs.

 Toronto Maple Leafs

 He made his NHL debut during the 1983-84 season while still playing junior with the Lethbridge Hurricanes suiting up for three games for the Maple Leafs.
 He turned a lot of heads during his first game in the league posting a jaw-dropping 48-save performance against the Hartford Whalers to record his first NHL victory.
-He then he split time the next two seasons between St. Catharines and the Maple Leafs.
-In '84-'85 he played 23 games for the Leafs while Tim Bernhardt handled the bulk of the work then got into 30 games the next year as part of a three-netminder carousel that also featured Bernhardt and veteran Don Edwards.
-The 1986–87 season was his first full year in the NHL with Wregget taking over the starting duties for the Maple Leafs with another youngster, Allan Bester, making up the tandem.
+He then split time the next two seasons between St. Catharines and the Maple Leafs.
+In 1984–85 he played 23 games for the Leafs while Tim Bernhardt handled the bulk of the work.
+He then got into 30 games the next year as part of a three-netminder carousel that also featured Bernhardt and veteran Don Edwards.
+The 1986–87 season was his first full year in the NHL with Wregget taking over the starting duties for the Maple Leafs with another youngster, Allan Bester, completing the tandem.
 The following year the Leafs used the same pair for the bulk of the work with Wregget appearing in 56 games for the second consecutive season.
-In 1988-89, Bester, like he had the year before, posted better numbers than him, and the Maple Leafs decided to go with him leading to a trade to Philadelphia.
-The Flyers offered up a pair of 1st round draft picks in the 1989 NHL Entry Draft in exchange for him.
-He joined incumbent Ron Hextall in the Philadelphia crease.
+In 1988–89, Bester, like he had the year before, posted better numbers than him, and the Maple Leafs decided to go with Bester.
+Wregget was traded to the Philadelphia Flyers in exchange for a pair of first round draft picks in the 1989 NHL entry draft, and he joined incumbent Ron Hextall in the Philadelphia crease.